dsciamma/system-simulator/README.md

 system-simulator
 ================

 This application is a Node.js tool that sends system data into AirVantage using MQTT.
-The data appear in AirVantage as if the selected system had sent them (provided you have the right credentials).
+The data appears in AirVantage as if the selected system had sent them (provided you have the right credentials).

 Features
 --------